wlee221/css-clouds/README.md

-# Getting Started with Create React App
+# css-clouds

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Drawing some clouds with css.
+This is adapted from css-tricks [post](https://css-tricks.com/drawing-realistic-clouds-with-svg-and-css/); check it out!

 ## Available Scripts